-In the event that within one year following a change of control Mr. Ehrlich's employment is terminated other than for cause or he terminates his employment for good reason, Mr. Ehrlich is entitled to the same payments and benefits as Dr. Koya, Mr. Singh and Dr. Vukovic are entitled to under such circumstances and described above.
+In the event that within one year following a change of control Mr. Ehrlich's employment is terminated other than for cause or he terminates his employment for good reason, Mr. Ehrlich is entitled to the same payments and benefits as Mr. Singh and Dr. Vukovic are, and Dr. Koya was, entitled to under such circumstances and described above.